 The NNUHFT Radiology Department is one of the major diagnostic departments in the Hospitial, undertaking more than 400,000 examinations per year.
-With over 250 staff working in Radiology (Radiologists, Radiographers, Assistants, Nurses and Administration staff), the Department is a very busy one.
+With over 400 staff working in Radiology (Radiologists, Radiographers, Assistants, Nurses, Healthcare Assistants, Practitioners and Administration/Secretarial staff), the Department is a very busy one.

 The Imaging Department at Cromer District Hospital provides plain film X-ray, MRI, Ultrasound, Breast Screening and Bone Densitometry (DXA) services.

-The whole Trust, including the Cromer District Hospital site, utilises the PACS (Picture Archiving and Communication System) digital imaging display and storage system.
+The Trust, including the Cromer District Hospital site, utilises the PACS (Picture Archiving and Communication System), a digital imaging display and storage system.
 This enables images to be viewed anywhere in the hospital, so that doctors and healthcare professionals have easy access to the imaging examinations they have requested.

 All X-ray and scan requests are made electronically on a system called ICE.
 This allows Doctors, Nurses, Physiotherapists and other non-medical referrers both in the Trust and from GP surgeries to refer you easily and quickly for your imaging investigation.